 These categories utilise a wide range of serving temperatures which is why wine coolers generally have an operating temperature of 5-20°C, in order to cater for the vast range of wines available and to enjoy them properly.

-As a rough guide, here is a guide to serving temperatures:
+As a rough guide, here are some of the best storage temperatures:

 Sparkling wines, prosecco and champagne: 5-10°C